 This switch between temporal imaginings is a characteristic not only of Carter’s letters, I’m suggesting, but also of a wider response when confronted by the garden’s temporal cues and symbolic potential.
-And while Carter writes perhaps most eloquently of the garden in ruins, it’s to ruins in gardens that I now want to return with the writing of two close friends and influential writers on eighteenth-century landscape, Thomas Whately and William Gilpin.
+And while Carter writes perhaps most eloquently of the garden in ruins, it is to ruins in gardens that I now want to return with the writing of two close friends and influential writers on eighteenth-century landscape, Thomas Whately and William Gilpin.

 As Carter and Kames’ accounts of architectural ruins suggest, one of the most striking features of ruins is that, for all their historical specificity, they remain oddly interchangeable.
 In Nagel and Woods’ terms they appear to offer a fixed point which is nevertheless infinitely replaceable, and questions of ‘authenticity’ become less significant than the physical object’s apparent ability to offer unmediated access to an imagined past.
 Here, however, I want to focus on the kind of ‘fake’ ruin embraced by Walpole at Hagley; on those moments when such fakery is not embraced but rejected for the ‘absurdities’ Walpole insists are absent from his friend’s estate; and on the ruin once again as a powerful cue for historical reverie or its failure.

-Gilpin, of course, is famous for wanting to knock down just a little bit more of Tintern Abbey in order to create a more authentic image of the past—or, we might say an image that more accurately reflects the present imagination of the past.
-But it’s not Tintern and Gilpin’s published commentaries on ruins that I want to explore here; rather it’s the deletions and revisions to the manuscripts that interest me, because in them we see perhaps most clearly the way in which a picturesque writer struggles to articulate his imagining of the past as at once historically distant and immediately felt.
+Gilpin, of course, is famous for wanting to knock down just a little bit more of Tintern Abbey in order to create a more appealing image of the past—or, we might say an image that more accurately reflects the present imagination of the past.
+But it is not Tintern and Gilpin’s published commentaries on ruins that I want to explore here; rather it is the deletions and revisions to the manuscripts that interest me, because in them we see perhaps most clearly the way in which a picturesque writer struggles to articulate his imagining of the past as at once historically distant and immediately felt.
 Here, I draw on the manuscript account of Park Place, the landscape garden dipping down to the riverbank opposite Henley in Oxfordshire.
 With its series of chalk structures, stone circles and rock work, Park Place—the estate of Henry Seymour Conway—was (perhaps inevitably) praised by the owner’s cousin, Horace Walpole.
 Gilpin, however, was far less complimentary, and the lengthy descriptions provided in the manuscript versions of the Lakes and Wye tours were ultimately cut from the published tours in their entirety.
 What troubled Gilpin, and what makes his manuscript attempts to describe the gardens of interest here, was the failure of the various garden structures to produce an appropriately emotive affect.
-Park Place offered ruins, but those ruins offered no access to the past.
+Park Place offered ruins, but those ruins offered no instantaneous and emotional access to the past.

 I’ve written of Gilpin’s reactions to Park Place elsewhere, but I want to return to it here because the manuscript tours offer us such a clear demonstration of an individual’s immediate and somatic response confronting their own larger historical imaginings.
 In both the Wye notebook (notebook 8) and the Lakes manuscript, Gilpin offers the mildest of praise for the garden’s natural features—its lawn, its beech grove, and so on—but when confronted by rock works and ruins, his characteristic reaction is disgust of the most visceral kind.
 We might frame the manuscripts’ deletions and revisions as the inevitable diminution into politeness of a published text; and we might recognise, too, that the polite voice of those published tours is necessarily accommodating itself to a public audience with its own expectations of decorum; nevertheless, in Gilpin’s first attempts to record his reactions to Park Place it is the highly charged language of disgust which takes to the fore.